kingsquare/mediawiki-dokku/README.md

     MEDIAWIKI_ADMIN_USER
     MEDIAWIKI_ADMIN_PASS

+This creates an admin user and also uses this user to perform database maintenance on restart.

 The following vars can be used to change some behaviour:

-    MEDIAWIKI_UPDATE

     MEDIAWIKI_ENABLE_REDIS_JOBQUEUE